These 15 Small Towns in Florida Are So Cute, You’ll Think You’re Dreaming

 7. Pass-a-Grille

-Pass-a-Grille is a small beach town located between St Pete and Fort De Soto.
+Pass-a-Grille is a small beach town sitting between St Pete and Fort De Soto, and it’s one of those places that people who know Florida properly absolutely love.

 WHERE TO STAY IN PASS-A-GRILLE: The Don Cesar is the ultimate place to stay in St Pete Beach.